tremho/odp-documentation/bookshelf/Shelf 2 Examples/Battery/src/battery_overview.md

 - `AverageTimeToEmpty` – One-minute average of minutes to empty.
 - `AverageTimeToFull` – One-minute average of minutes to full charge.
 - `BatteryStatus` – Flags indicating current state conditions.
+-  `CycleCount` - Number of cycles (a measure of wear).
+A cycle is the amount of discharge approximately equal to the value of the DesignCapacity.
+- `DesignCapacity` - The theoretical capacity of a new battery pack.
+- `DesignVoltage` - The theoritical voltage of a new battery pack.
+- `SpecificationInfo` - Version and scaling specification info
+- `ManufactureDate` - The data of manufacture as a bit-packed integer
+- `SerialNumber` - the manufacturer assigned serial number of this battery pack.
+- `ManufacturerName` - Name of the manufacturer
+- `DeviceName` - Name of battery model.
+- `DeviceChemistry` - String defining the battery chemical type
+- `ManufacturerData` - (optional) proprietary manufacturer data.

+Please refer to the actual specification for details.
+For example, functions referring to capacity may report in either current (mAh) or wattage (Wh) depending upon the current state of the CAPACITY_MODE flag (found in BatteryMode).

 Some systems may support removable batteries, and such conditions must be accounted for in those designs.